web-eid/web-eid-spring-boot-example/README.md

 ![European Regional Development Fund](https://github.com/open-eid/DigiDoc4-Client/blob/master/client/images/EL_Regionaalarengu_Fond.png)

-Example Spring Boot web application that uses Web eID for strong authentication and digital signing with electronic ID smart cards.
+This project is an example Spring Boot web application that shows how to implement strong authentication and digital signing with electronic ID smart cards using Web eID.

 More information about the Web eID project is available on the project [website](https://web-eid.eu/), which is served by this application.